The Top City in America for Social Innovation

 But which cities lead the social innovation sector?

 Among a number of impressive cities across the nation, Boston is a frontrunner.
 Bloomberg recently named Massachusetts the most innovative state in the country, and as its state capital, Boston fosters an innovation ecosystem inhabited by world-renowned institutions, impact investors, science and tech corporations, and emerging social enterprises.
-It is even the home of the Collaborative and Classy Awards, one of the largest showcases of social innovation from around the world.
+It is even the home of the Collaborative, one of the largest showcases of social innovation from around the world.

 Though hundreds of impact-focused organizations are taking root in Boston, what makes the city truly innovative is that its members work in tandem to advance social solutions.
 What results is a thriving community and culture centered around real, positive change.